PaddlePaddle/PaddleFL/python/paddle_fl/mpc/examples/model_encryption/README.md

        f.write(np.array(prediction).tostring())
    ```

-4. **Decrypt Model**：Users can decrypt model with the model shares.
+4. **Decrypt Model**：User can decrypt model with the model shares.

 ### 4. Usage Demo

-#### 4.1 Train Model

-Instructions for model encryption and training with PaddleFL-MPC using UCI Housing dataset: [Here](./train).
+**Train Model**: Instructions for model encryption and training with PaddleFL-MPC using UCI Housing dataset: [Here](./train).

-#### 4.2 Update Model

-Instructions for pre-trained model encryption and update with Paddle-MPC using UCI Housing dataset: [Here](./update).
+**Update Model**: Instructions for pre-trained model encryption and update with Paddle-MPC using UCI Housing dataset: [Here](./update).

-#### 4.3 Predict Model

-Instructions for pre-trained model encryption and prediction with Paddle-MPC using UCI Housing dataset: [Here](./predict).
+**Predict Model**: Instructions for pre-trained model encryption and prediction with Paddle-MPC using UCI Housing dataset: [Here](./predict).